Here are the answers to some of the most often asked questions to help you plan your visit.

 What time should I arrive?

-We are currently operating security checks at the entrance to the London Coliseum, so please ensure that you arrive in good time before the performance.
-Please note that no food or drink purchased off-site (including alcoholic drinks, soft drinks and water) is allowed into the theatre.
+Unfortunately, in the current climate, there are security checks at the entrance to the theatre, so please ensure you arrive in good time before the performance.

 What if I’m late?

-While we recommend arriving early, we know that being late is sometimes unavoidable.
-Don’t worry if you do find yourself delayed – you’ll be able to view the performance on a TV monitor until you can take your seat at the interval.
+If you are late you will be able to view the performance on a TV monitor until we can seat you at the interval.

 Do you have a cloakroom?

-Yes – our cloakroom is free of charge and you’ll find it on the lower ground level of the theatre.
+Yes – our cloakroom is free of charge and is on the lower ground level of the theatre.